Design Project 1: Needfinding

 - Is feedback addressed, or is the plan for addressing feedback concrete?

 - Time management?

-: In studio, your team will present your main findings for 5 minutes, with 5 minutes for Q&A and feedback.
+: In studio, your team will present your main findings for 7 minutes, with 5 minutes for Q&A and feedback.
 You need to prepare a Google Slides presentation, by adding your slides to the link your TA will send you.
-The slides should be sent to your TA by 5pm on Monday
+The slides should be ready by 5pm on Tuesday

 .
 Every team member